aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 <a id="0x1_features_KEYLESS_BUT_ZKLESS_ACCOUNTS"></a>

-Whether the ZK-less mode of the keyless accounts feature is enabled.
+Whether the ZK&#45;less mode of the keyless accounts feature is enabled.<br/><br/> Lifetime: transient

-Lifetime: transient

 <pre><code>const KEYLESS_BUT_ZKLESS_ACCOUNTS: u64 &#61; 47;<br/></code></pre>